Skip to main content

 1. Straight-leg work pants

 This is the foundation.
 Look for a clean rise, room through the thigh, and a leg opening that works with skate shoes, boots, or simple sneakers.
 Measurements matter more than the tagged size.
-In CNFans Spreadsheet listings, compare waist, front rise, hip width, thigh, inseam, and leg opening.
+In 100buy Spreadsheet listings, compare waist, front rise, hip width, thigh, inseam, and leg opening.
 If the leg is too tapered, the whole workwear effect gets weaker.

 2. A short work jacket